 In addition, the American Psychiatric Association reports that “psychotherapy has been shown to improve emotions and behaviors and to be linked with positive changes in the brain and body.
 The benefits also include fewer sick days, less disability, fewer medical problems, and increased work satisfaction.”

-- Drug and Alcohol Rehab Programs
+- Drug and alcohol rehab programs

-- Residential Treatment Program
+- Residential treatment program

-- Intensive Outpatient Program
+- Intensive outpatient program

-You can find help for your addiction by going engaging in a psychotherapy program.
-Contact us 866.957.7885, and we will get you on the right pathway today.
+You can find help for your addiction by engaging in a psychotherapy program.
+Contact San Antonio Recovery Center at 866.957.7885, or contact us online and we will get you on the right pathway today.